RS100

 The RS100, first launched in 2009 by RS Sailing, is a singlehanded skiff.
 Possessing an asymmetric spinnaker the boat has two PY numbers of 981 for the 10.2 rig and 1004 for the 8.4 rig.
 The RS100 has a racing event circuit in the United Kingdom and in Europe, with the Eurotour beginning in 2011.

 Performance and design

 A comprehensive development blog was kept throughout the design and testing and launch of the RS100.

-The RS100 is a lively and responsive dinghy.
-It planes very easily and the spinnaker more than doubles the sail area so it is fast downwind.

-Upwind the RS100 is similar to or slightly faster than a standard Laser in terms of speed.
-Off wind it is fast for a hiking dinghy and as quick as, or slightly faster than, a RS400.

-It is a stable hull with no significant vices.
-It does float fairly high when capsized so can be tricky to recover if the helm ends up in the water.
-Most helms stay dry though in the majority of capsizes.

-Owners report the RS100 is a joy to sail, responsive, quick to accelerate and not unstable.
-It isn’t a beginners boat but helms with some experience will enjoy sailing the RS100.
+The RS100 is a responsive and performance-oriented dinghy that planes easily.
+Its spinnaker significantly increases sail area, enabling strong downwind speed.
+Upwind, it performs at a level comparable to or slightly faster than a standard Laser, while off wind it is fast for a hiking dinghy and similar in speed to or quicker than RS400.
+The hull is generally stable with no major handling issues.
+However, it floats relatively high when capsized which can make recovery more difficult if the helm is in the water although in most capsizes, the helm remains dry.
+The boat is considered enjoyable to sail, offering quick acceleration and responsiveness without being overly unstable.
+It is not typically recommended for beginners but is well suited to sailors with some experience.